-The temperatures are still dropping and in the early morning the ground is covered with frost.
-To some people this is merely a portent of runny noses, shoveled sidewalks and crawling through traffic in blizzard after blizzard.
+The temperatures are still dropping and in the early morning, the ground is covered with frost.
+To some people, this is merely a portent of runny noses, shoveled sidewalks, and crawling through traffic in a blizzard after blizzard.
 To others, however, it means only one thing…….yeah you guessed it right – Skiing!
-Unless you happen to own a home in Telluride, Aspen, Sun Valley or any one of those other happy locations where geology and meteorology combine to form perfect skiing conditions, you will probably need to travel to your favorite ski resorts.
+Unless you happen to own a home in Telluride, Aspen, Sun Valley, or anyone of those other happy locations where geology and meteorology combine to form perfect skiing conditions, you will probably need to travel to your favorite ski resorts.
 The question, of course, is where to go.
 Because of the high price involved, choosing the right ski resort for a holiday is never a light choice, because it is about much more than just the trails, snow conditions, and incline.
 Most of the best ski resorts offer much more than simply a place to rest weary bodies at night and warm toes and feet.
 For many people, what they do après-ski is just as important as the hours you spend schussing down the slopes.
-Gourmet food, spa plus gym facilities and other winter activities like sleigh rides, snow-shoeing and ice-skating are also considered significant.
+Gourmet food, spa plus gym facilities, and other winter activities like sleigh rides, snow-shoeing, and ice-skating are also considered significant.
 To help narrow down the choices, we have listed ten of the top U.S. ski resorts (not in any specific order).
-What these resorts have in common is proximity to the slopes–most offer ski-in, ski-out access–as well as extra amenities like spas, gyms and nannies.
+What these resorts have in common is proximity to the slopes–most offer ski-in, ski-out access–as well as extra amenities like spas, gyms, and nannies.

 Vail – Lots of lifts and more groomed terrain than any other resort on the planet, Vail is great for skiing, but the resort is so large that you won’t have a problem finding off-mountain activities, from luxury spas to excellent eateries.